-There have been only a few works dealing with the problem of access control for RDF graphs, and most of them lack formal semantics for the proposed framework.
-Authors in [6] propose a specification language using graph patterns as defined in SPARQL [20].
-Unlike our approach, in [6], triples are not annotated with accessibility information, but the enforcement mechanism is implemented through the injection of the permissions in the query, ensuring that only accessible triples will be obtained.
-Unfortunately, formal semantics are missing, making impossible to check the correctness of the proposed query-enhancement algorithm.
-In [23], a specification language for defining permissions for update operations on RDF data is presented, but the authors do not discuss the formal semantics of the language and do not provide an enforcement mechanism, a system implementation, or experiments.
-Approaches that consider RDFS [7] entailment appear in [17], [18].
-In [17], the authors discuss how conflicts can be resolved using RDFS subsumption hierarchies, whereas in [18], inferences are computed without revealing information that might have been explicitly unauthorized.
-In [11], access control requirements for the context of a Semantic Wiki application are presented, but formal semantics are not discussed and no access control enforcement mechanism is provided.
-Finally, an approach for access control on XML data, which is very similar to ours, appears in [16].
+So far, there have been only a few works dealing with the problem of access control for RDF graphs, and most of them lack discussion on the formal semantics of the proposed framework.
+Authors in [4] propose a specification language using graph patterns as defined in SPARQL [15].
+Unlike our approach, in [4], triples are not annotated with accessibility information, but the enforcement mechanism is query-based, i.e., the policy permissions are injected in the query in order to ensure that the triples obtained are only the accessible ones.
+Unfortunately, the semantics of a policy are not formally defined in the paper, making impossible to check whether the algorithm used for enhancing the query is correct.
+In [18], an access control specification language for defining permissions for update operations on RDF data is presented, but the authors do not discuss formally the semantics of the language and do not provide an enforcement mechanism, a system implementation, or experiments.
+Approaches that incorporate RDFS [5] entailment appear in [12] and [13].
+In [12], the authors discuss how conflicts can be resolved using the RDFS subsumption hierarchies, whereas in [13], inferences are computed for an RDF dataset without revealing information that might have been explicitly unauthorized.

+In [9], the requirements for access control and an access control language are presented in the context of a Semantic Wiki application, but its formal semantics are not discussed and no access control enforcement mechanism is presented.
+Finally, an approach for access control on XML data based on XPath, which is very similar to ours, appears in [11].